-If you are an international student (outside the United States) interested in attending IsoCamp, please contact us for more information.
+If you are an international student interested in attending IsoCamp, please contact us for more information.

-We will sponsor students from other countries for a J-1 visa as a short-term scholar.
+If needed, we will sponsor students from other countries for a J-1 visa as a short-term scholar.
 The DS-2019 application is the most common visa form required to be completed, signed, returned to the University of New Mexico, and then processed before a visa interview can take place.
-We will send this form to international students who are admitted to the course.
+We can send this form to international students who are admitted to the course.
 Please be aware that there are additional fees for such a visa, including a SEVIS fee ($180) and visa processing fee.

 UNM Global Education Office (GEO)